ntjz-kakarot/PowerShell/README.md

 # PowerShell

-Random scripts I created or modified from another source to meet our customer needs
+Random/basic scripts I created or modified from another source to meet our customer needs

 1. archive-zip-move-delete.ps1